By: AY1920S2-CS2103-T09-4 Since: Feb 2020 Licence: MIT

 To allow the application to access these user-defined data in the future, we need another class in the Storage component responsible for writing internally data into Json file and reading the Json file back to internally stored data when the user reopens the application.

-command to search for user-defined data, the command will be modified to
+To allow the check command to search for user-defined data, the command will be modified to

-retrieve data from UserFoodCalorieTable
+retrieve data from UserFoodCalorieTable or UserSportsCalorieTable as well, depending

 on the search type specified by the user.